Visit the institution website for COVID‑19 updates

-A minimum of a second-class Bachelor's degree from a UK university in a suitable engineering subject or an overseas qualification of an equivalent standard.
-Candidates with qualifications in other subjects such as physics will be considered.
-A knowledge of fluids and thermodynamics is essential together with an understanding of basic electrical engineering.
-Ideally candidates will have had some experience of the marine environment.
-If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.
-The English language level for this programme is: Standard.
-Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.
+An upper second-class Bachelor's degree from a UK university in a suitable engineering subject or an overseas qualification of an equivalent standard.
+Candidates with qualifications in other subjects such as physics, professional engineering qualifications, etc, will be considered.
+Knowledge of fluids and thermodynamics is essential together with an understanding of basic electrical engineering.
+Ideally candidates will have had some experience of the maritime sector.

 Months of entry

 The Marine Engineering MSc is concerned with the design, analysis and operation of machinery and systems for merchant and naval ships and submarines.
-The programme covers a wide range of engineering subjects relevant to the development and procurement of marine engineering, and the programme features two parallel mechanical and electrical streams.
+The programme covers a wide range of engineering subjects relevant to the development and procurement of marine engineering.
+The programme features two parallel streams; mechanical and electrical.

 This MSc has been selected by the UK Ministry of Defence (MoD), Royal Navy, Canadian and other navies for the advanced training of their marine engineers.
 It also receives students from many other major maritime nations.
 Run in parallel with the Naval Architecture MSc, students from both programmes work together on a comprehensive and unique ship design exercise.

-The department has an international reputation for excellence and is funded by numerous bodies including the Royal Society, the Leverhulme Trust, UK MoD, BAE Systems, BP and US Naval Research (ONR).
+The department has an international reputation for excellence and is funded by numerous bodies including the Royal Society, the Leverhulme Trust, UK MoD, BAE Systems, US Naval Research (ONR).

 Course contact details